Ancient Carthage: First Punic War (264–241 BC)

 When Agathocles of Syracuse died in 288 BC, a large company of Italian mercenaries previously in his service found themselves suddenly unemployed.
 Naming themselves Mamertines ("Sons of Mars"), they seized the city of Messana and became a law unto themselves, terrorizing the surrounding countryside.

 The Mamertines became a growing threat to Carthage and Syracuse alike.
 In 265 BC, Hiero II of Syracuse, former general of Pyrrhus, took action against them.
 Faced with a vastly superior force, the Mamertines divided into two factions, one advocating surrender to Carthage, the other preferring to seek aid from Rome.
 While the Roman Senate debated the best course of action, the Carthaginians eagerly agreed to send a garrison to Messana.
 Carthaginian forces were admitted to the city, and a Carthaginian fleet sailed into the Messanan harbor.
 However, soon afterwards they began negotiating with Hiero.
 Alarmed, the Mamertines sent another embassy to Rome asking them to expel the Carthaginians.

 Hiero's intervention placed Carthage's military forces directly across the Strait of Messina, the narrow channel of water that separated Sicily from Italy.
 Moreover, the presence of the Carthaginian fleet gave them effective control over this strategically important bottleneck and demonstrated a clear and present danger to nearby Rome and her interests.
 As a result, the Roman Assembly, although reluctant to ally with a band of mercenaries, sent an expeditionary force to return control of Messana to the Mamertines.

 The subsequent Roman attack on Carthaginian forces at Messana triggered the first of the Punic Wars.
 Over the course of the next century, these three major conflicts between Rome and Carthage would determine the course of Western civilization.
 The wars included a dramatic Carthaginian invasion led by Hannibal, which nearly brought an end to Rome.

-During the First Punic Wars, the Romans under the command of Marcus Atilius Regulus managed to land in Africa, though were ultimately repelled by the Carthaginians.
+During the First Punic Wars, the Romans under the command of Marcus Atilius Regulus managed to land in Africa, though were ultimately repelled by the Carthaginians led by Xanthippus after the carthaginian victory at the battle of Tunis.
 Notwithstanding the decisive defense of its homeland, as well as some initial naval victories, Carthage suffered a succession of losses that forced it to sue for peace.
 Shortly thereafter, Carthage also faced a major mercenary revolt that dramatically changed its internal political landscape, bringing the influential Barcid family to prominence.
 The war also impacted Carthage's international standing, as Rome used the events of the war to back its claim over Sardinia and Corsica, which it promptly seized.